 Get the specs.
-Please visit UHCCommunityPlan.com to view our online provider directory, Find a Doctor.
+Please visit UHCCommunityPlan.com to print a copy of the Provider Directory or to use our online searchable directory.
 If you would like to know which medical school the doctor attended or other professional qualifications (where the doctor completed his or her training or what type of certifications the doctor has), go to abms.org and click on the section for consumers.
 You can also call Member Services at 1-800-587-5187 (TTY 711) to learn more about the doctors in our network, obtain a paper copy of the Provider Directory or change your PCP.